+'''

-1 1 Send: When used, the field MUST be used in accordance with [4].
+Send: When used, the field MUST be used in accordance with [4].
 This field MAY be used for well known as well as non well-known codecs.
-The encoding names used are provided in a separate IPCablecom specification (see [11]).The mapping of codec to RTP dynamic payload type given with this attribute defines the payload type that this sender is prepared to receive on the connection.
-It also provides a strong hint to the other party that it should also use this payload mapping for its receive side, although there may be cases where this is not possible.
+The encoding names used are provided in a separate IPCablecom specification (see [19]).
+The mapping of codec to RTP dynamic payload type given with this attribute defines the payload type that this sender is prepared to receive on the connection.
+It also provides a strong hint to the other party that it should also use this

+'''

+On a given connection, once an MTA has mapped a dynamic payload payload mapping for its receive side, although there may be cases where this is not possible.
 On a given connection, once an MTA has mapped a dynamic payload type to a given encoding method for its receive media stream, that payload type MUST NOT subsequently be mapped to another encoding method for its receive media stream.
 Receive: When used, the field MUST be used in accordance with [4].
 This attribute defines the mapping of codec to RTP payload type that the other side of the connection is prepared to receive.
 MTAs MUST, therefore, use this payload type mapping when transmitting media on this connection.
 When received in a CreateConnection command, the MTA SHOULD use this payload type mapping for its own receive side (i.e., it should return a Local Connection Descriptor containing the same rtpmap attribute).
 If an MTA receives a rtpmap attribute in a ModifyConnection command with a different mapping, the MTA MUST leave its own receive payload type mapping as is (so that asymmetric payload types are used). fmtp: Send: This field MAY be used to provide parameters specific to a particular format.
-For example, the field could be used to describe telephone events supported for an [19] format.
+For example, the field could be used to describe telephone events supported for an [27] format.
 When used, the format MUST be one of the formats specified for the media.
 The parameters specified are provided in a separate specification that details the usage of the format.
 Receive: When used, the field MUST be used in accordance with [4].
-X-pc-codecs: This attribute is a media-level attribute defined by IPCablecom.
-Send: The field contains a list of alternative codecs that the endpoint is capable of using for this connection.
-The list is ordered by decreasing degree of preference, i.e., the most preferred alternative codec is the first one in the list.
-A codec is encoded similarly to "encoding name" in rtpmap.
-Receive: Conveys a list of codecs that the remote endpoint is capable of using for this connection.
-The codecs MUST NOT be used until signaled through a media (m=) line.
-X-pc-secret:
+X-nc-c odecs

+X-pc-codecs: